junxit/us-congress-code/title-02/chapter-3/sec-31b-7.md

 ### Codification

-Section 31b–7 was editorially reclassified as section 5129 of this title.
+Section 31b–7 was editorially reclassified as former section 5129 of this title.